Villagecool/mario-kart-items/README.md

 |Lightning        |Summons lightning to anyone nearby.
 |Feather          |Pushes the player up.
 |Starman          |Gives the player invicibility, "thorns," and speed for 15 seconds.

+## Minekart
+The minekart is your new mode of transportation
+- It will spin out whenever damaged
+- the "slow_kart" block will determine "offroad" areas

+You can sneak and interact with the minekart to add a banner!
+- To remove or change it you must sneak and interact with an empty hand